vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1977b Vis.ṇu als Eber in Mythos und Bilḍin: Beitr¨age zur Indienforschung.
 Ernst Waldschmidt zum 80.
 Geburtstag gewidmet.
 Berliṇpp.
 127–68.

 2008 The Enlightened Buddha and the Preaching Siva.
-More Light on the ´ Daks.in. ām¯urti icoṇin: Raven, Ellen M. (ed.), South Asian Archaeology 1999.
+More Light on the ´ Daks.in. āmūrti icoṇin: Raven, Ellen M. (ed.), South Asian Archaeology 1999.
 Groningeṇpp.
 457–462.

 GaṇakārikāSee Dalal 1920.